The Ghost and the House of Truth: Cast

-Reception

-The film was the official closing film for The Africa International Film Festival where it premiered.
-It opened Film Africa in London.

 Premiere

-Globally, the film was first premiered on 20 September 2019, at the Urban World Film Festival, EMC Empire Theater 12, New York City, United States of America.
-Regionally, it was on 15 November 2019, at the Africa International Film Festival (AFRIFF) The film was screened nationwide on 22 November 2019.
-The film is now streaming on Showmax and BETplus.
+The Ghost and the House of Truth premiered internationally on 20 September 2019 at the Urban World Film Festival, EMC Empire Theater 12, New York City, United States.
+The film had its African premiere on 15 November 2019 at the Africa International Film Festival (AFRIFF), where it served as the official closing film.
+It also opened Film Africa in London.
+The film was screened nationwide on 22 November 2019, and is available for streaming on Showmax and BET+.